atong/ndk-envhelper/README.md

 -----

-This mini-project extracts environment variables that should useful to porting projects to Android using the Android NDK's toolchains.
+This mini-project extracts environment variables that should useful to porting projects to Android using the Android NDK's toolchains where converting the build system to Android.mk is not practical.
-It discovers the information by running a build via ndk-build.
+It discovers the information by running a jni build via `ndk-build`.

 This is useful due to the myriad of toolchains, targets, and build configurations that the NDK supports (in addition to different NDK